chrissap543/cs225project/README.md

 ```
 cmake ..
 ```
-If your CMake is below version 3.1, try
+If your default CMake is below version 3.1, try
 ```
 cmake3 ..
 ```